1 person injured after mechanical explosion damages several floors at BridgePoint Hospital

 When crews arrived at the scene, the explosion was contained and they found cinder blocks knocked down inside of the hospital.

 No one was evacuated outside of the building.
-During the incident, patients were moved to another part of the hospital.
-Officials said all the patients are safe.
-One person was taken to the hospital with non-life-threatening injuries, officials said.
+During the incident, patients were moved to another part of the building.
+All the patients are safe but one person was taken to the hospital with non-life-threatening injuries, officials said.

 Upon investigation, there is no structural damage to the building.

 Inspectors are looking to figure out what caused the explosion.
-Officials said it's too early in the investigation to say that the cause was a generator problem.
+It's too early in the investigation to say that the cause was a generator problem, officials said.

 Streets near and around the hospital are closed in all directions.
 The hospital is running as normal, officials said.